SClovesgtx/vscode-python-template/README.md

 First of all, activate you favorite virtual environment.

-For pre-commit work, install the following libs:
+For pre-commit work, install the following:

 - [pre-commit](https://pre-commit.com/)
 - [commitizen](https://pypi.org/project/commitizen/)